CodeByKwakes/lucy-zion-thatcher/libs/pages/api/README.md

-# pages-api-core
+# pages-api

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test pages-api-core` to execute the unit tests.
+Run `nx test pages-api` to execute the unit tests.